iveneris-sys/veneris-tswd-portfolio/final-project-part-two.md

 ### Script
 Hello [Name]!
 Thank you for joining me [over zoom/in person] to review my project on energy consumption and generation in the United States.
 During this session, I will [give you the link to my site/present the site on my laptop] for 5 minutes.
 In that time, you may scroll and interact with the shorthand site.
 After those 5 minutes, I will ask you a series of 5 questions relating to your experience interacting with my shorthand site and exploring the visualizations included.
-I will record your responses and key takeaways, but your personal information like name, age, or other identifying features will not be recorded.
+I will record your responses and key takeaways, but your personal information like name, location, or other identifying features will not be recorded.

 [Send link/pull up site]